scala-network/TelegramWallet/readme.md

 ### Other Configurations

-These configurations is predefine and can be overwriten via config.json
+These configurations are predefine and can be overwriten via config.json

 | Key | Description | Default value |
 |---|---|---|